.: how i came to this work :.

 I started practicing yoga when I was in college at the University of Wisconsin at Milwaukee.
-During my BFA Acting program, my professors noted that I was ungrounded, and they suggested I try yoga to see if that could help my heels stay on the ground.
+During my BFA Acting program, my professors noted my work was ungrounded, and they suggested I try yoga to see if that could help my heels stay on the ground.
 (Literally!)

-I started going to yoga and Alexander Technique classes to find my ground.
+I started going to yoga and Alexander Technique classes.
 As I came into new ways of inhabiting my body, my relationship to others and my relationship to the world began to shift.
 I was finding deeper connections, more compassion, and more curiosity.
+This was so much more than a movement sequence!

 Following college, I moved to New York to pursue acting.
 What I found, however, was that I really wanted to deepen my understanding of yoga.
 It was at this time that I fully committed to yoga as my path and did my 200 hour yoga teacher teaching.

-Deepening my exploration of embodiment, I found my way to Reiki.
-From my first Reiki session, I was in awe of the experiences, images, and visceral changes I felt.
+Deepening my exploration of spirituality and embodiment, I found my way to Reiki.
+From my first Reiki session, I was in awe of how powerful changes could come through such a gentle practice.
 I could clearly tune in to what different parts of my body were holding, and could feel subtle and big shifts as Reiki flowed.
-I received Reiki sessions for several years, then trained with my longtime practitioner, Reiki Master Marisa Sullivan through the lineage of Dr. Usui, Dr. Hayashi and Madam Takata.
+I received Reiki sessions for several years, then trained with my longtime practitioner, Marisa Sullivan.
+I continued to study with The International House of Reiki, and will be completing my Reiki level III (sometimes know as Master’s Reiki) in March 2025.

 While my work in yoga and Reiki could seem like a departure from my BFA in Acting and Peace Studies and Conflict Resolution, that work very much contributes to how I approach all of my work, and in particular the creativity and imagination work that I bring to it.
 Augusto Boal’s Theatre of the Oppressed greatly influences my work as well— using images and sounds to deeply explore and express our body’s story.